-You can often save money on a leaf blower by opting for an electric-powered unit.
+You can often save money on a leaf blower by opting for an lightweight electric powered unit.
 These models offer the same mobility as gas models but are often lighter and easier to handle.

 Not to mention, they also emit much less noise so they are perfect for anyone living in an area with strict noise bylaws.

-Many consumers also enjoy the simple convenience of an electric model, in particular cordless units.
+Many consumers also enjoy the simple convenience of an electric leaf blower.
 They have push button starts that require little fuss.
 They also require much less maintenance than a gas machine.

 One of the most important things to consider when opting for an electric model is whether to choose a corded or cordless machine.
-Cordless comes with obvious mobility benefits.
+A cordless leaf blower comes with obvious mobility benefits.

 However, the battery operated units often struggle to maintain long run times.
 This isn’t necessarily an issue since most people complete their yard work in less than 30 minutes anyway.